jupyter/nbclassic/docs/source/public_server.rst

 integrations by setting the ``--NotebookApp.allow_password_change=False``

-Starting at notebook version 5.0, you can enter and store a password for your notebook server with a single command. :command:`jupyter notebook password` will prompt you for your password and record the hashed password in your :file:`jupyter_notebook_config.json`.
+Starting at notebook version 5.0, you could enter and store a password for your notebook server with a single command.
+This applies to NbClassic, :command:`jupyter nbclassic password` will prompt you for your password and record the hashed password in your :file:`jupyter_server_config.json`.

 .. code-block:: bash

-    $ jupyter notebook password
+    $ jupyter nbclassic password
     Enter password:  ****
     Verify password: ****
-    [NotebookPasswordApp] Wrote hashed password to /Users/you/.jupyter/jupyter_notebook_config.json
+    [JupyterPasswordApp] Wrote hashed password to /Users/you/.jupyter/jupyter_server_config.json

 This can be used to reset a lost password; or if you believe your credentials have been leaked and desire to change your password.
 Changing your password will